 Aida was eager to hit the ground running straight out of college with her BA in Marketing.
 She spent her formative years with the Walt Disney Company working alongside and learning from writers, graphic artists, and creatives.
 Aida then segued from entertainment into the booming SoCal biotechnology industry, successfully building “MarCom” departments for two biotechnology start-up companies.
 One moment with her daughter was the catalyst that sent Aida from working in science to manufacturing girl’s undergarments relatively overnight.

 Kate Bagoy is an award-winning consultant & coach for entrepreneurs.
 After quitting a corporate dream job, Kate moved to Silicon Valley and fell in love with startups and entrepreneurship.
 The valley wasn’t a fit, but she caught the startup bug & has been working with entrepreneurs at all stages ever since - working with more than 50 startups as a designer, marketer, product manager, strategist, advisor, coach and consultant.

 HappyBoxStore.com is a sister-owned online gifting platform that allows users to build-a-care package tailored to their recipient, with affordability in mind.
 It’s simple: pick a box design, choose gifts to include, pick a card and write a note, and the HappyBoxStore.com team packs and ships directly to your recipient for free.

 Can you tell our readers about your background?

-How did you start your business?
+How did you start your career?
 What were the first steps you took?

-What has been the most effective way of raising awareness for your business?
+What has been the most effective way of raising awareness for your brand?